Fingerprinting LLMs via Prompt Injection: Experiments

 \subsection{Ablation Study}

-\myparatight{Top-$k$ probability vs. full distribution} We evaluate \method{} in a restricted gray-box setting where the API only exposes the top-$k$ log-probabilities per token instead of the full distribution, following the design of mainstream services such as ChatGPT that return top-20 probabilities.

-Table~\ref{tab:topk} shows that using only top-20 probabilities yields almost identical detection performance as the full distribution: the TPR remains the same for post-training and drops only marginally from 87.5\% to 83.3\% for quantization, while the FPR remains zero in both cases.
+\myparatight{Top-$k$ probability vs. full distribution} We evaluate \method{} in a restricted gray-box setting where the API only exposes the top-$k$ probabilities per token instead of the full distribution, following the design of mainstream services such as ChatGPT that return top-20 probabilities.
+Table~\ref{tab:topk} in Appendix shows that using only top-20 probabilities yields almost identical detection performance as the full distribution: the TPR remains the same for post-training and drops only marginally from 87.5\% to 83.3\% for quantization, while the FPR remains zero in both cases.
 It demonstrates that \method{} remains highly effective even under realistic API constraints.

 \myparatight{Fingerprint verification under prompt-injection detectors} We further examine whether fingerprint verification remains effective when suspect models employ detectors to identify and reject injected/fingerprint prompts.
 Table~\ref{tab:prompt-safety} reports results with two detectors, DataSentinel~\citep{liu2025datasentinel}, which is the state-of-the-art, and PPL-Detector~\citep{alon2023detecting}.
 Our \method{} achieves high bypass rates under both DataSentinel (95.0\%) and PPL-Detector (80.7\%), indicating that most fingerprint prompts bypass these detectors.
 More importantly, the effectiveness of \method{} is largely preserved with the bypassed fingerprint prompts: across both gray-box and black-box settings, TPR remains above 92\% with FPR close to zero.
 These results demonstrate that \method{} remains reliable even when suspect models employ safety guardrails against prompt injection.
 Implementation details of the detectors are provided in Appendix~\ref{app:detectors}.